johnridesabike/acutis/docs/manual.md

 <p>Blue</p>
 ```

+Trimming whitespace only applies to the template text, not echoed values.
+If
+`color` in the previous example contained whitespace, e.g. `" blue "`, then
+those spaces would still render.

 ## Types and interfaces

 Acutis is statically typed, so types are checked at compile time and erased at